Duane Hughes, Council Chair

 Dr. Mary Schmidt Campbell

-Mary recently concluded her tenure as the 10th president of Spelman College.
-She will be a critical resource to us in recruiting, managing and developing our talent and multicultural clients, supporting our curation and advisory on art, including our presence at Art Basel, and working with our higher education and not-for-profit segment.
+Dr. Campbell, having recently concluded her tenure as the 10th president of Spelman College, joined the UBS Americas Advisory Council beginning January 2023.
+She is a critical resource to us in recruiting, managing and developing our talent and multicultural clients, supporting our curation and advisory on art, including our presence at Art Basel, and working with our higher education and philanthropy.

 Prior to arriving in Atlanta, Dr. Campbell was a major force in the cultural life of New York City.
-Her career in New York, which included various challenging roles, began at the Studio Museum in Harlem where she served for 10 years.
+Her career in New York, which included various challenging roles, began at the Studio Museum in Harlem where she served as executive director for 10 years.
 Her role there began at a time when the city was on the verge of bankruptcy and Harlem was in steep decline.
 However, under her leadership, the museum was transformed from a rented loft to the country’s first accredited Black Fine Arts Museum.
-Dr. Campbell also established herself as a stalwart supporter who championed the need for professional development opportunities for women and people of color in the arts.

 When she left the Studio Museum of Harlem in 1987, the organization was recognized as a linchpin in the economic revitalization of the 125th street corridor and a major center for the study of the visual arts of the Black Atlantic.

 Dr. Campbell returned to the private sector to become dean of New York University’s Tisch School of the Arts in the fall of 1991.
 In her more than two decades as dean, the Tisch School gained a reputation for producing artistic trailblazers in theater, film and interactive media.
-Tisch students, faculty and alumni have won virtually every major award in the arts, including the Oscar, Pulitzer Prize, Tony Award, Grammy, Emmy, Peabody, Golden Globe, Guggenheim Fellowship and more.
-As dean, Dr. Campbell diversified both the student body and the faculty fourfold, and she incubated several new arts and technology divisions within the school and the university.
-Among the new academic programs she developed the NYU Game Center, The Clive Davis Institute of Recorded Music, The Moving Image Archiving and Preservation Program, and a joint MBA/MFA Graduate Film and Business program.
+During her tenure, she incubated several new arts and technology divisions within the school and the university including the NYU Game Center, The Clive Davis Institute of Recorded Music, The Moving Image Archiving and Preservation Program, and a joint MBA/MFA Graduate Film and Business program.

 Admiral Jonathan Greenert